tory24/Colour-Flipper/README.md

 #### Why did I make this?

-Basically to just prove to myself that I have learnt enough to build a very basic website, that implements CSS, HTML & JS all in one.
+Basically just to prove to myself that I can apply some of what I have learnt to build a very basic page that implements CSS, HTML & JS.